-You can vote early at the Marshall County Auditor's Office, 1 E. Main Street, Marshalltown, IA 50158, starting 29 days before an election.
+You can vote early at the Marshall County Auditor's Office, 1 E. Main Street, Marshalltown, IA 50158, starting 20 days before an election.
 Your voted ballot will be placed in a sealed envelope and securely stored until Election Day.
 Your ballot will be opened by a bipartisan team of Election Workers, separated from anything identifying who the ballot belongs to, and counted.
-For most elections, in-person early voting ends at 5 pm on the night before the election.
+For all elections, in-person early voting ends at 4:30 pm on the night before the election.
 Check with the Auditor's Office for more information.

 The only way to vote on Election Day is by casting a vote at your assigned polling place.
 Visit the link to find your polling place.